 The tickbox placed on the left side of the hostname of each endpoint allows you to take action on the selected device(s)/endpoint(s).

-- Revoke - revokes the HEIMDAL license key from the selected endpoint, making the HEIMDAL Agent downgrade to the Free version (only the 3rd Party Software module is available).
-The HEIMDAL Agent will stop communicating with the HEIMDAL Dashboard and it will stop applying any other settings specified in the Group Policy.
-The revoked device(s)/endpoint(s) can be unrevoked from the Revoked view, by selecting it and hitting Unrevoke in the dropdown menu;
+Revoke - revokes the HEIMDAL license key from the selected endpoint, making the HEIMDAL Agent downgrade to the Free version (only the 3rd Party Software module is available).
+The HEIMDAL Agent will stop communicating with the HEIMDAL Dashboard, and it will stop applying any other settings specified in the Group Policy.
+The revoked device(s)/endpoint(s) can be unrevoked from the Revoked view by selecting them and hitting Unrevoke in the dropdown menu.

-- Unblock RDP Port - unblocks the default RDP Port (3389), if it has been blocked due to a Brute Force Attack detection;
+Unblock RDP Port - unblocks the default RDP Port (3389) if it has been blocked due to a Brute Force Attack detection.
+The Unblock RDP Port option will not appear if the RDP port is not blocked.

 - Apply to Specific GP - allows you to apply a specific Group Policy to the select device(s)/endpoint(s) or to set it/them to Automatic to apply a Group Policy automatically, based on GP Priority, Azure AD Group, AD Computer/User Group, ComputerTag/UserTag, External IP Address.

-Clicking on a hostname will direct you to another page where you are able to see information regarding the HEIMDAL Agent status, the Device information, the Hardware information, the Operating System information, the Antivirus information, the DNS information, and the Enabled Modules;
+Clicking on a hostname will direct you to another page where you can see information regarding the HEIMDAL Agent status, the Device information, the Hardware information, the Operating System information, the Antivirus information, the DNS information, and the Enabled Modules.

 Clicking on the number of Modules will display a list of all the modules that are enabled on the selected device(s)/endpoint(s).